Port Pirie, SA

 Where is Port Pirie?

-Port Pirie is a suburb of South Australia, Australia.
+Port Pirie is a suburb of South Australia, Australia, in the Port Pirie local government area.

 What is the population of Port Pirie?